BEING PEACE AND MAKING PEACE

 About David Cadman

 David Cadman's work is centred upon teachings of love and compassion, wholeness and connectivity.
 For many years David held professorial titles or fellowships in universities both in the UK and America.
 He is currently a Harmony Professor of Practice at the University of Wales Trinity St David, where he is exploring principles of Harmony in Education, in Food and Farming, in Wellbeing, and in Business and the Economy.
 Together with his colleague Scherto Gill and colleagues in China and America, he is presently involved in a research project titled ‘A Narrative of Love’.
-Formerly Chairman of The Prince’s Foundation and a Trustee of the Prince’s School of traditional Arts, he is Harmony Adviser to The Prince’s Foundation based ay Dumfries House in Scotland.
-He has recently published a text titled Love and the Divine Feminine under the pen name William Blyghton (williamblyghton.com) he is the author of three novels that, together, comprise The Suffolk Trilogy.
-His next novel, The Language of Love, will be published in 2021.
+Formerly Chairman of The King's Foundation and a Trustee of the Prince’s School of traditional Arts, he is Harmony Adviser to The King's Foundation based at Dumfries House in Scotland.